2042ed/2042ed.org/docs/scuola/game-dev/ci/55_Markdown.md

 ## Images

-Save your image (webp or webp format only) to `img/` and insert it like this:
+Save your image (jpg or png format only) to `img/` and insert it like this:

 ![Figure 1 caption text](img/image.webp)